jamorphy/ezllm.el/README.md

 # ezllm.el

+WARNING: not stable, use as reference for now

 Basic setup for LLM streaming to buffer.
 I don't see myself adding any huge overhauls but use with caution.

 It's tailored to my preferences but I'm open to PRs.
 I'll put my full personal config in another branch.